Schedules Based on Algorithms and Detailed Rate Calculations

 Shortcomings of Approaches Used in Other 'Scheduling' Software

 Standard Units per Hour: Typical production scheduling systems use standard units per hour for calculating machine schedules (e.g. “1,200 pieces per hour per machine”).
-The scheduling program simply divides the number of units to be produced by standard throughput rates to determine run-time.
-This is adequate for many discrete manufacturing production situations, but too simplistic to generate accurate embroidery or screen print schedules, much less calculate how long individual embroidery or screen print orders should take.
+The scheduling program divides the number of units to be produced by standard throughput rates to determine run-time.
+This is adequate for some discrete manufacturing production situations, but too simplistic to generate accurate embroidery or screen print schedules, much less calculate how long individual embroidery or screen print orders should take.

 Rules of Thumb: Ballpark assumptions based on experience and anecdotes may yield an accurate overall schedule as long as the mix of goods and decorations do not vary.
 But when production circumstances fluctuate–for example, when average stitches per logo drops from 5,000 to 1,000–machine operating efficiencies change and the entire schedule is soon wildly inaccurate.
 Using the “rule of thumb” approach does nothing to set a realistic rate for an individual order.